-My skin is fair and my wildly curly is white.
+My skin is fair and my wildly curly hair is white.
 It’s amazing but only a very small percentage of women don’t color their hair most places I’ve been.

 So, I stand out.
 Unless I’m in North America or maybe some places in Europe, I am obviously a tourist.
 There is really nothing I can do about it because I am physically different from the locals.

 But, even though I can’t blend in, I can still visit like a quasi-local.
 I observed this as a beautiful friend with long blond hair and blue eyes managed her way through Santiago, Chile where the women have brown hair and brown eyes.
-I thought, if I can act as a capable and competent expat, I will be fine even if it’s obvious I’m not local.
+I thought, if I can act as a capable and competent expat, I will be fine even if it’s obvious I’m not.
 So how to do it?
 Know the ropes and be nobody’s fool